eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 ### A Remark on Legitimacy

-My adherence and loyalty to the Condorcet criterion is not because I think they are actually the best candidate.
-My loyalty is for legitimacy.
-I treat a voting system as a tool to elect public leaders in a way that is tractable, leads to sufficiently, representative outcomes, and bestows those leaders full legitimacy to govern.
-Approval does this **without fail**.
+My adherence and loyalty to the Condorcet criterion is not because I think the theoretical winner in all one-on-one plurality runoffs is actually the best candidate if there is potentially a better and less polarizting compromise.
+My loyalty is for the *legitimacy* of the criterion in the only data that truly matters: what the ballots collect.
+I treat a voting system as a tool to elect public leaders in a way that is tractable and nonhostile to voters, leads to sufficiently representative outcomes, and bestows those leaders full legitimacy to govern.
+Approval does this **without fail**, in a way that any system which admits a Condorcet paradox cannot.

 Any ranked system necessarily opens the door for the following kinds of objections by a losing candidate's supporters aimed at the winner

 1. A losing candidate was ranked first by more voters than the winner
-2. A losing candidate was ranked over the winner by a majority (This occurs sometimes in RCV elections, like Alaska 2022, but even in non-Approval Condorcet methods as well in the case of a cycle)
+2. A losing candidate was ranked over the winner by a majority (This occurs in RCV elections, like Alaska 2022, but even in non-Approval Condorcet methods as well, in the case of a cycle)
 3. The winner was ranked last by more voters than a loser

 I make no claims that the above types of claims hold water or are meaningful metrics by which to measure a winner.
 But if the data is available, then voters will comb through it and see if they can make such claims.
 If they can, then they will.
 This damages the legitimacy of the winner, and thus the legitimacy of the government.